vkuznecovas/mouthful/README.md

 docker run --rm vkuznecovas/mouthful cat /app/data/config.json > config.json
 ```

-This will create a file name `config.json` in your host machine, you can edit it as you please.
+This will create a file named `config.json` in your host machine, you can edit it as you please.
 Make sure it is present in the `data` folder before runnig the docker image, read the note in [run the image](#run-the-image).

 # Contributing